All Episodes

 We heard complaints last week the Republicans weren't giving the president the proper respect by not attending his speech and by not offering a response.

-It's clearly the Democrats that don't respect this guy, and they've lost all confidence.
+It's clearly the Democrats that don't respect this guy and they've lost all confidence.

 At least the ones that are speaking on record here to the New York Times.

-Get this, it gets better as I go on.
+It gets better as I go on.

 There is little cause for immediate optimism with polls showing Mr. Obama at one of the lowest points of his presidency.